+Susan Antilla is an award-winning journalist and columnist at TheStreet.
 She has been a financial journalist for 30 years, writing for The New York Times, USA Today and Bloomberg View, among others.
 Antilla is author of Tales From the Boom-Boom Room, the 2002 book that exposed a culture of sexual harassment at financial companies.
 She received a master of arts in journalism degree from New York University.
-Antilla is an adjunct professor of journalism at Fairfield University.

 Recent Articles By The Author

 Has Trump Already Developed Amnesia About 'Forgotten Man and Woman' Investors?

 Trump wooed voters with a promise that he wouldn't forget the 'forgotten' electorate.
 But early signs are that he's taking care of Wall Street, not Main Street.

 Trump Win Could Herald More Bad Behavior Against Women at Work